Collective Entity Alignment via Adaptive Features: Experiments

-\myparagraph{\our vs. \our\textsf{w/o C}} Without collective EA, the performance drops on all cross-lingual datasets, revealing the significance of considering the interdependence between EA decisions.
-Note that on mono-lingual datasets, after fusing features adaptively, the performance has already reaches 1.0, hence removing/adding collective alignment strategy does not affect the outcome.
+We first examine the contribution of the collective scheme.
+As can be observed from Table~\ref{tab:ablation}, without collective EA, the performance drops on all datasets, revealing the significance of considering the interdependence between EA decisions.

-\myparagraph{\our vs. \our\textsf{w/o AFF}} We then examine the contribution made by adaptive feature fusion strategy.
-Specifically, the dynamic weight assignment is replaced with fixed weights, i.e., equal weight for each feature.
-As can be observed from Table~\ref{tab:ablation}, using adaptive feature fusion strategy consistently yields better results than fixed weighting across all datasets, validating the usefulness of this feature.

-\myparagraph{\our\textsf{w/o C} vs. \our\textsf{w/o C, AFF}} Although solely removing adaptive feature fusion indeed lowers the overall accuracy, the decrease is not very obvious.
-To further demonstrate its effectiveness, we eliminate the influence of collective alignment and directly compare \our\textsf{w/o C} with \our\textsf{w/o C, AFF}.
-The accuracy drops by over 0.01 on four KG pairs, revealing its superiority over fixed weight assignment.

-\myparagraph{\our vs. \our\textsf{-$\vec {M^s}$, $\vec {M^n}$, $\vec {M^l}$}} Finally we test the feasibility of our proposed features.
-On cross-lingual datasets, removing structural information consistently brings performance drop, showcasing its stable effectiveness across all language pairs.
-In comparison, semantic information plays a more important role on distantly-related language pairs, e.g., Chinese and English, whereas string-level feature is significant for aligning closely-related language pairs, e.g., English and French.
-On mono-lingual datasets, removing structural or semantic information does not hurt the accuracy, while pruning string-level feature results in an accuracy drop at around 0.1.
-This unveils that string-level feature is extremely useful on datasets where entity names are very similar.
+We then test the feasibility of our proposed features.
+On cross-lingual datasets, removing structural information consistently brings performance drop, showing its stable effectiveness across all language pairs.
+In comparison, semantic information plays a more important role on distantly-related language pairs, e.g., Chinese--English, whereas string-level feature is significant for aligning closely-related language pairs, e.g., English--French.
+On mono-lingual datasets, removing structural or semantic information does not hurt the accuracy, while pruning string-level feature results in a considerable accuracy drop.
+This unveils that string-level feature is quite useful on datasets where entity names are similar.

-Interestingly, the performance decline of removing a component, i.e., $\vec {M^s}$, $\vec {M^n}$, $\vec {M^l}$, or \textsf{AFF}, from \our, tends to be smaller than the performance drop of removing the same component from \our\textsf{w/o C} over cross-lingual datasets.
-This can be attributed to the collective EA strategy, which can narrow the performance loss caused by removing a certain feature.

-\myparagraph{Evaluation as ranking problem} For the comprehensiveness of the experiment, in Table~\ref{tab:rank}, we also consider EA results in the form of ranked target entity lists and report corresponding Hits@1, 10 and MRR values.
-Note that Hits@10 and MRR are missing for \our, since the output of collective EA framework is aligned entity pairs and does not contain ranked entity lists.
-We leave out the evaluation performance on \dbpl and \srp in the interest of space.